-Spending special time together with your child is good for your child’s development and wellbeing.
+Spending special time with your child is good for your child’s development and wellbeing.
 That’s because it builds your relationship and boosts your child’s confidence.
 Special time with your child is a chance to:

 - see the world from your child’s point of view

 - find out more about your child’s likes, dislikes, worries and frustrations

 - give your child some guidance, talk to them and listen to them

 When you and your child spend enjoyable time together, it can help your child feel happier and more relaxed.
 It can also help your child build resilience for the teenage years.
 That’s why it’s so important to lay the groundwork early on.

 And some regular special time with you can help your child to handle the times when they don’t have your full attention or when you’re apart.